ddadaal/ddadaal.me/contents/20191012-a-react-form-comp-pref-optimization-with-profiler/en.md

 Rendering **so many options** at each render would definitely impact performance pretty hard, unless the component had thought of it and selectively re-rendered only the changed part.

 This project used [React Wrapper of Semantic-UI](https://react.semantic-ui.com/) which was a famous component library and open source.
-By deeping into the source code, I found that the dropdown did re-render every options every time without any memoing or caching.
+By diving into the source code, I found that the dropdown did re-render every options every time without any memoing or caching.

 https://github.com/Semantic-Org/Semantic-UI-React/blob/master/src/modules/Dropdown/Dropdown.js#L1275